NeilJustice/ZenUnitAndMetalMock/README.md

 <h1 align="center">ZenUnit</h1>

-<h4 align="center">ZenUnit is a single-header C++17 unit testing library with a convenient syntax for writing value-parameterized and type-parameterized unit tests, and also features random value generation and exactness-focused assertions for maximizing mutation coverage.</h4>
+<h4 align="center">ZenUnit is a single-header C++17 unit testing library with a convenient syntax for writing value-parameterized and type-parameterized unit tests, and provides random value generators and exactness-focused assertions for maximizing mutation coverage.</h4>

 |Build Type|Build Status|
 |----------|------------|